 Manage your own money

 I am also of the mind that you should be managing your own money not be handing it over to someone else to manage.
+In this regard, expat finances are not different from non-expat finances.
 You are the person with the most vested interest in your finances so take charge of them.
 It is important you understand everything when it comes to your finances.
 Handing it over to someone else to do does not change that.
 If you are educated well enough to understand what a financial advisor is telling you you are educated well enough to do it for yourself.

 That doesn’t mean you can’t invest in certain funds or financial products through a third party but again you should always do your own research.
 Don’t take recommendations at face value.
 Ask around about specific companies and their reputations and get online and research the products you are interested in and don’t be afraid to ask what you may perceive as stupid questions.
 Make sure that a tracking fund isn’t going to offer a similar, more reliable return than a managed fund.
 Check out the fees and what they might cost you and again compare it to a tracing fund to see if it is worthwhile.